rysavy-ondrej/ethanol/Source/Ethanol.ContextBuilder/Readme.md

    - **TLS Information**: Selective data derived from the TLS handshake.

 8. **Output Relay**:
-   Finally, these structured rich context data are dispatched to the tool's output.
-They can be further processed and analysed by subsequent tools in the analytical pipeline.
+   Finally, these structured, rich context data are dispatched to the tool's output.
+They can be further processed and analyzed by subsequent tools in the analytical pipeline.

-In essence, the Context Builder plays a pivotal role in transforming raw flow records into a contextually-rich, structured format, ready for deeper insights and interpretations.
+In essence, the Context Builder plays a pivotal role in transforming raw flow records into a contextually rich, structured format, ready for deeper insights and interpretations.

 ## Credits